chinchang/kushagra.dev/posts/2019-08-23-strong-vs-em.md

 </p>
 ```

-I compare importance with hierarchy because if someone needs to quickly scan all such item described in the paragraphs, they can just glance at the `strong` texts which also appear bold.
+I compare importance with hierarchy because if someone needs to quickly scan all such items described in the paragraphs, they can just glance at the `strong` texts which also appear bold.

 ### Seriousness

 A classic example of this is when you need to show a warning or error.
 You could simply show a sentence describing the whole warning but there could be a chance that user ignores reading the whole text, and thus the warning.
-To make it more evident that the particular text is conveying a warning, we can wrap it in`strong` tags.
+To make it more evident that the particular text is conveying a warning, we can wrap it in `strong` tags.
 Again, the bold appearance of the `strong` tag helps us convey that this is not just another text.
 It's something serious and needs to be seen.

 A simple example: